- Cancer Information

 Taking part in a clinical trial

 You may want to join a clinical trial so that you can have treatments that are not available outside of the study.
-All trials have guidelines on who can participate and there may not always be a trial suitable for your specific situation.
+All trials have rules about who can take part (eligibility criteria) and there may not always be a trial suitable for your specific situation.
 If you find a trial you’re interested in joining, ask your doctor if you meet the eligibility criteria.

 Joining a clinical trial

-It is completely voluntary to join a clinical trial.
+It is voluntary to join a clinical trial.
 You shouldn’t feel pressured to take part or rushed into making any decisions that may affect your health or treatment.
 Take the time you need to decide whether to join – if you are unsure, you can ask for a second opinion from another specialist or talk to your GP.
+Call Cancer Council 13 11 20 for more information.

-You have rights while participating in a clinical trial, including the right to withdraw at any time without giving a reason.
-If you do decide to withdraw from a trial, you will not be punished, and you will receive the standard treatment that is currently the best option for you.
+You can withdraw from a clinical trial at any time without giving a reason.
+If you do withdraw, you will still receive the standard treatment that is currently the best option for you.

 See Clinical trials and research for more information, including how to get involved in a trial, and some practical issues to consider when deciding whether to take part.